qaware/majx/README.md

 }
 ```

-... but does not match this one
+... but not by this one

 ```
 {}